unitedstates/am_mem_law/bills/README.md

 and the page information is stored in the 'pages' field inside each document.

 A document could be a bill or resolution, or an amendment to a bill or resolution, or perhaps other sorts of bill/resolution-related document.
+Some documents are somehow related to multiple bills.
+In the JSON, the bill_numbers field is an array.

 ### `bills.py` ###

 This script outputs files for each bill in the metadata, using a format compatible with output from the [unitedstates/congress](https://github.com/unitedstates/congress) project.

-It takes a single optional argument to specify a different location for the source data.
-By default, the script uses the data in the location used by this project.

-Files are output to `data/congresses/[congress]/`.
+Files are output to `data/congresses/[congress]/...`, similar to what the congress project does.

 #### Bill Numbering ####